morrisfranken/argparse/Readme.md

 ```

 # Vectors and multiple arguments
 Argparse supports `std::vector`.
-There are 2 ways in which the vector can be read from the commandline, either a vector can be parsed from a comma-separated string, or by setting using the `multi_argument()` flag to aggregate multiple program argument into the vector, e.g. when using the `./*` in bash to list all the files in a directory.
+There are 2 ways in which the vector can be read from the commandline, either a vector can be parsed from a comma-separated string, or by setting the `multi_argument()` flag to aggregate multiple program arguments into the vector, e.g. when using the `./*` in bash to list all the files in a directory.
 ```c++
 std::vector<int> &numbers           = kwarg("n,numbers", "An int vector");
 std::vector<std::string> &tags      = kwarg("t,tags", "A word vector");